Updated August 2022

 - Additional services like synchronization & removal of duplicates.

-- Hardly accessible by non-tech savvy people because of involved programming;
+- Hardly accessible by non-tech users because of coding knowledge required;

 - High price;